simmsss/QuickMoney/README.md

 # QuickMoney
-by The Thunderbolts ⚡

-Code snippets and supporting documentations for the **QuickMoney** project built on Matic, Ethereum and Portis by *The Thunderbolts* for HackOff v3.0.
+Code snippets and supporting documentations for the **QuickMoney** project built on Matic, Ethereum and Portis

 ## About QuickMoney